 as currents targeting layer 4, omitting direct modeling of the thalamus and the V1-LGN feedback loops that are integral to visual processing and attention mechanisms.
 Nevertheless, the simulation of external inputs to layer 4 neurons in our simulations may mimic the effects of thalamocortical loops.
 Incorporating thalamic interactions would enhance the model by simulating more accurate sensory input dynamics and enabling the exploration of attentional modulation on cortical column function.
 Future models could include thalamic inputs to study their effects on cortical computations, which is particularly relevant to conditions like schizophrenia, where thalamocortical interactions are frequently disrupted52.

 The absence of higher-order structures is another limitation; feedback from higher areas is modeled as currents targeting different layers but a comprenhsive study of the interactions with higher visual areas is not included.
 Additionally, the model does not currently simulate natural stimuli, which could drastically change the responses of the cortical column due to the complexity and variability inherent in real-world inputs.
-An explicit study of natural stimuli would require mapping visual inputs directly to layer 4 neurons (each pixels as an input current), potentially revealing aspects of sensory encoding and processing in the cortex.
 However, such an investigation was beyond the scope of this study.

 Implications of the model